 Willow Creek Hot Springs | General Description

-Services: None except vault toilet
+Services: None except a vault toilet

 Distance from the parking: Short